 6.3.2.
 JavaScript

-For this execution environment was developed a NodeJS application that receives an HTTP message and based on the request body creates a file with to code that need to be executed and a file that contains the unit tests, the latter imports the function exported in the running code file to run the tests.
+For this execution environment was developed a NodeJS application, using express module process HTTP messages and based on the request body creates a file with to code that need to be executed and a file that contains the unit tests, the latter imports the function exported in the running code file to run the tests.
 With the file(s) created, a child process is spawn to run the defined code or the unit tests if defined in the message body.

 The container is built on top of the node 14 image to enable said docker to run the mentioned application.

+6.3.3 Python

+Python execution environment was developed in a python application that uses Flask [32] web framework.
+The API receives an HTTP message and will process the information on the request body, that represents an ExecutableCode object, and will create a file with to code that needs to be executed and a file that contains the unit tests, if there is any to be tested.
+With the file(s) created, a subprocess is spawn to run the ExecutableCode object, and will return an ExecutionResult object with the result of the operation in case of success, or an according exception if anything goes wrong.

+The details of mentioned operation as the expect input and output objects can be found in the Swagger documentations [28].

+The container is built on top of an python official image from docker hub with version 3.8.5, which allows the python execution environment API to execute python code.

-6.3.3 Postman
+6.3.4 Postman